The Food Partnership offer therapeutic food activities for people with dementia.

 I noticed an improvement since the beginning – she is more outgoing with other people and now initiates conversations… She is really happy… It has really helped her with socialising.

 Len, husband and carer

-Where: The Garden House is a beautiful walled garden which sits behind the houses on Warleigh Road, it has a heated room in which you can sit and enjoy a cup of tea.
+The Garden House is a beautiful walled garden which sits behind the houses on Warleigh Road.
+It has a heated room where participants can sit and enjoy a cup of tea.
 There is also a toilet and hand washing facilities.
-Please note the garden is a no-smoking zone.
+The garden is a no-smoking zone.

 Complete the application form below and send to email@example.com.
-Or, if you’d like to find out a bit more before applying please contact Caroline Whiteman on 01273 431700.
+Or, if you’d like to find out a bit more before applying please contact Caroline Whiteman on 01273 234810.

 Feel free to contact us with any questions or to book a place over the phone if you prefer.